 Anxious kids need support.
-They may have any of these actions: difficulty concentrating, feeling restless, always moving around, are not performing the tasks, getting low scores, not participating in the interactive discussion, and many more.
+They may have any of these actions: difficulty concentrating, feeling restless, constantly moving around, not performing the tasks, getting low scores, not participating in the interactive discussion, and many more.
 Anxiety appears in various ways.
 Students experiencing it seek care and help.

-Being the entrusted person in school, you as a teacher have a deep-seated role of considering how your students are feeling.
+Being the entrusted person in school, you as a teacher have a deep-seated role of considering how your students feel.
 You need to help them.
 Hence, let’s be on the same plate to help our students who are experiencing these challenges.

 <<<<Do you want to incorporate fidgeting in the classroom?
 Check out these popular fidget toys that can help students with anxiety and help them increase concentration.